VerdanTech/Vdt-Webapp/README.md

 - **Agro-Ecology Optimization Model**: A model which captures the relationship between agriculture and the broader ecological system, with the goal of producing a healthy abundance and diversity of food with minimal reliance on conditions of resource depletion and ecological destruction.
 - **IoT Automation Suite**: A model which is complemented by an Internet-of-Things (IoT) platform, serving as an extensible interface for integration with external APIs.
 Alongside the platform is a set of embedded devices designed to automate the process of obtaining measurements and executing tasks.
 These devices exist in a different repository called [VerdanTech-Devices](https://github.com/nathanielarking/VerdanTech-Devices).

-For a high level conceptual overview of the application's features, refer to the [Outline](outline/README.md) folder.
+For a high level conceptual overview of the application's features, refer to the [Features](features/#features) section.

-VerdanTech is a very young application, and most of these goals have not been completed.
-Refer to the [Features](#features) section for further information.
+**WIP**
 VerdanTech has been in development since late 2022, or early 2021 if we count the [initial attempt](https://www.youtube.com/watch?v=w0TwPI7bLp8&ab_channel=TotalVeganicFuturism) at a similar idea.
 VerdanTech is built with [sentientist values](https://sentientism.info/) in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.

 If you wish to deploy this application yourself, see the [Deployment](#deployment) section.
 If the instructions are not adequate in guiding you to a successful deployment, please reach out to the [Community](#community).